-WASHINGTON — Interest rates on short-term Treasury bills were mixed in Monday’s auction with rates on three-month bills rising to their highest level since July while rates on six-month bills dipped slightly.
+WASHINGTON — Interest rates on short-term Treasury bills rose in Monday’s auction to their highest levels in nine years.

-The Treasury Department auctioned $42 billion in three-month bills at a discount rate of 1.050 percent, up from 1.045 percent last week.
-Another $36 billion in six-month bills was auctioned at a discount rate of 1.170 percent, down from 1.180 percent last week.
+The Treasury Department auctioned $42 billion in three-month bills at a discount rate of 1.290 percent, up from 1.285 percent last week.
+Another $36 billion in six-month bills was auctioned at a discount rate of 1.450 percent, up from 1.435 percent last week.

-Separately, the Federal Reserve said Monday that the average yield for one-year Treasury bills, a popular index for making changes in adjustable rate mortgages, stood at 1.30 percent on Friday, unchanged from the beginning of last week on Sept.
-18.
+Separately, the Federal Reserve said Monday that the average yield for one-year Treasury bills, a popular index for making changes in adjustable rate mortgages, stood at 1.62 percent last Thursday, compared to 1.61 percent on Nov.
+24.